ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/simple_web/README.md

 Point your browser to http://localhost:9000/example Enter an incident name and description and click Submit.
 If successful, you should see the ID of an incident that was created.

-*Note that if your appliance is configured with additional mandatory fields, you will need to update this example to account for them*
+* Note that if your appliance is configured with additional mandatory fields, you will need to update this example to account for them

 You can try out the note creation endpoint from the command line with curl:

-"""
-`curl -H "Content-Type: application/json" -X POST -d '{"text": "This is a great note"}' http://localhost:9000/example/incident/2661/note `
+> `curl -H "Content-Type: application/json" -X POST -d '{"text": "This is a great note"}' http://localhost:9000/example/incident/2661/note `
+>
-{"status": "Note ID [223] posted to incident [2661]"}
+> {"status": "Note ID [223] posted to incident [2661]"}
-"""